 The Tattoo Archive has always been interested in the origin of tattoo designs.
-At times it seems that the walls of tattoo shops simply mirror the world outside it’s doors and the public may be our best source of new imagery.
-Everyday customers walk in the door with designs in hand and many of those designs will work their way through the business and some will become classics.
+At times it seemed that the walls of tattoo shops simply mirrored the world outside its doors.
+However the public may be our best source of new imagery.
+Everyday customers walk in the door with designs in hand and many of them will work their way through the tattoo business with some becoming classics.
 It is those classics that we like to talk about!

-Flower designs have been a mainstay in the tattoo business for centuries and no flower design is more popular than the rose.
-The rose has been done in thousands of innovative ways and some tattooists have even made a name for themselves with their clever rose designs.
-One of our favorite variations on the rose is the “head in the rose” design.
-The Archive has versions of this design that date back to 1903 on postcards and trade cards, like the Hoyts German Cologne card seen above.
-Most of these show a baby or a young girl’s head as the center of the design, although a different flower design will sometimes be used with a woman’s head as the center.
+Flower designs have been a mainstay in the tattoo business for centuries, and no flower design is more popular than the rose.
+The rose has been done in thousands of innovative ways with some tattooists making a name for themselves with their clever rose designs.
+One of our favorite variations on the rose is the "head in the rose" design.
+The Archive has versions of this design on postcards and trade cards that dates back to 1903, like the Hoyts German Cologne card seen here.
+Most of these show a baby or young girl's head as the center of the design, although a different flower design will sometimes be used with a woman's head as the center.